-My name is Bui Hoang Thuy Vi, currently pursuing a Master’s degree in Climate change Science and Policy at University of Bristol.
+Bui Hoang Thuy Vi was awarded GREAT scholarship 2021–22.
+She achieved a MSc degree in Climate Change Science and Policy at University of Bristol.

 Excellent education is the most principal reason why I chose to study in the UK.
 When I studied at British Council Vietnam, I was so fascinated with the way teachers respect students’ opinions, letting them solve their own problems and not judging whether the answer was right or wrong.
 Thus, Students could develop their independent thinking, and protect their opinions,.
 This study method has suited me well.